-Since 2015, Dr.-Ing.
-Stefan Schulte is Assistant Professor (Tenure Track) for Industrial Cyber-Physical Systems at TU Wien.
+Dr.-Ing.
+Stefan Schulte is Associate Professor at TU Wien.

 From 2012 to 2015, Stefan was the project coordinator of the EU FP7 STREP SIMPLI-CITY - The Road User Information System of the Future, and from 2015 to 2017, he was the Scientific Leader of the EU Factories of the Future Research and Innovation Action Cloud-based Rapid Elastic Manufacturing (CREMA).
 He has acquired several projects sponsored by the industry, the German Federal Ministry of Economics and Technology and the European Union and was the overall proposal coordinator of the EU projects Adaptive Virtual Enterprise Manufacturing Environment (ADVENTURE), SIMPLI-CITY, and CREMA.